-Pet Gummies: What Manufacturing Really Decides
+Pet Gummies: What Manufacturing Actually Decides

 • The pet: acceptance depends on aroma, taste, and chew behavior.

-• Manufacturing & QA: the product must be scalable, testable, and stable under real distribution conditions.
+• Manufacturing and QA: the product must be scalable, testable, stable under real distribution conditions.

 Why aw matters so much: